Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: HERMES: Hybrid sensing for EmeRgency ManagEment System

-A schema of the proposed system architecture is depicted in Figure~\ref{fig:system}, whereas Figure~\ref{fig:system-seqdiag} shows a temporal diagram of its functioning according to the Unified Modeling Language (UML) visualization approach.
-This system could be deployed in support to EOC personnel, with the end-goal of collecting more and higher-quality social crisis data.
-Those data can be aggregated and visually summarized by means of information and data visualization techniques.
-Data visualization is out of the scope of this paper.
+The retrieved data can be aggregated and visually summarized by means of information and data visualization techniques, as indicated by the last step of Figure~\mbox{\ref{fig:system}} (\emph{data visualization}).
+However, data visualization is out of the scope of this paper.
 Hence, we just provide crisis mapping as an example of a possible outcome, enabling to highlight those geographic regions that are likely to have suffered higher damage in order to prioritize possible responses~\cite{avvenuti2018crismap,middleton2014real}.

-In the following, each logical component of the system is described in a specific subsection.
-Notably, although some of the AI techniques employed in our system are standard in social media analysis, to the best of our knowledge, this combination of techniques has never been proposed and investigated before.
+The previously described steps emphasize a strong interplay between our hybrid sensing strategy and the AI techniques leveraged by our system.
+In particular, the AI techniques not only provide HERMES with the ability to automatically filter, assess and enrich the contents retrieved from the OSNs, but they directly lead the data gathering during the participatory phase of the hybrid sensing strategy.
+In fact, they contribute to select which users to contact, targeting them with pertinent questions.
+Ultimately, the novelty of the HERMES system does not lie in its individual components, but in the peculiar combination of AI and sensing techniques, that has never been proposed and investigated before, to the best of our knowledge.
+In the remainder, in each separate subsection we provide in-depth description and technical details about each logical component of the system.